Cocker Spaniel Puppies for Sale

 For decades, Spaniels were sorted by weight.
 Bigger Spaniels were known as Springers, and smaller ones were Cockers.
 However, as the breeds progressed, more distinct differences began appearing.
 As far back as the 1800’s, selective breeding programs worked to develop a distinctly American breed.
 But it wasn’t until 1946 that the Cocker Spaniel as we know it today was recognized as a distinct breed by the American Kennel Club.

 - Country of Origin: USA

 - Weight: 16 - 30 lbs

 - Height: 14 - 15 inches

-The Cocker Spaniel life expectancy is between 12 – 15 years.
-One of the biggest health risks with the Cocker Spaniel breed is Autoimmune Hemolytic Anemia (AIHA).
+If you’re considering adopting a Cocker Spaniel puppy, make sure you understand this breed’s special health considerations.
+The average life expectancy is between 12-15 years.
+One of the most significant health risks is Autoimmune Hemolytic Anemia (AIHA).
 This condition is primarily found in females.
-Other health concerns include:
+Additional health concerns include:

 - Ear Problems